tlundqvist/babylon_txcheck/README.md

 ## Security Warnings

-- Never use this tool with real private keys
-- Always test on testnet before mainnet
 - Verify all outputs independently before broadcasting any transactions
-- This tool is for educational purposes only - use at your own risk
+- Use at your own risk!